deme2000/NMAP-PortScanner-/README.md

 ## Scan Methodology

 - Input IP, Subnet or file containing one host per line.
-- Scan the input to find aline hosts.
+- Scan the input to find alive hosts.
-- Scan the alive hosts on all ports to identify open ports.
+- Scan alive hosts on all ports to identify open ports.
 - Perform a deep scan of the open ports to find the specific details of the services.
+- Every step writes the output on a file and on the terminal

 ## Additional OPSEC flags